 Threats and ContaminantsThe groundwater is predominantly contaminated with chloride, nitrate, and sulfate, with lesser amounts of the heavy metals iron and manganese.
 Soils are predominantly contaminated with heavy metals, including arsenic, and lesser amounts of chloride, nitrate, ammonium, and sulfate.
 Potential health threats exist from accidental ingestion and direct contact with soils and groundwater.

 The PRPs, who are past owners, operators, and generators, voluntarily entered into an Administrative Order on Consent (AOC) with the United States Environmental Protection Agency (EPA) to perform a Remedial Investigation/Feasibility Study (RI/FS).
 The AOC was signed by EPA on April 21, 1987.
-The PRPs submitted a Final RI Report with a Risk Assessment that confirmed the presence of volatile organic compounds (VOCs), semi-VOCs, and metals in soils and groundwater.
+The PRPs submitted a Final RI Report, including a risk assessment, that confirmed the presence of volatile organic compounds (VOCs), semi-VOCs, and metals in soils and groundwater.

-A final version of the FS was approved on June, 1997.
-The Record of Decision, which selected a final remedy for the site, was signed in September, 1997.
-The Consent Decree was entered in November 1998 under which the PRPs performed the Remedial Design/Remedial Action (RD/RA) work.
-RD work started in November, 1998 and was completed in March 2001.
-The RA work was completed in December 2001.
-The EPA conducted a final inspection on December 12, 2001.
+A final version of the FS was approved in June 1997.
+A Record of Decision, which selected a final remedy for the site, was signed in September 1997.
+A Consent Decree was subsequently entered in federal court in November 1998 which required the PRPs to perform Remedial Design/Remedial Action (RD/RA) work.
+RD work began in November 1998 and was completed in March 2001.
+The RA work was completed in December 2001, and EPA conducted a final inspection on December 12, 2001.
 A Preliminary Close Out Report, documenting the completion of construction at the site, was issued on December 28, 2001.
-The RA construction completion report was signed for the site on May 9, 2003.
+The final RA construction completion report was signed for the site on May 9, 2003.
 In September 2011, EPA conditionally approved the Pump Well Modification Report and the proposed shutdown of pumping wells.
 This conditional approval requires quarterly groundwater monitoring.
 The groundwater flow map indicates that groundwater flow from the Site continues to be toward the Ohio River, and not toward the municipal well field.

-The EPA completed the first five-year review of the cleaup remedy in May 2006.
+The EPA completed the first five-year review of the Site remedy in May 2006.
 The second five-year review was completed in May 2011.
-Both reviews found that the remedy is protective.
+Both reviews found that the remedy was protective.
 The next five-year review will be completed in 2016.
-A Site Wide Ready for Anticipated (SWRAU) determination was achieved for the Site on September 22, 2011.
+A Site-Wide Ready for Anticipated Use (SWRAU) determination was achieved for the Site on September 22, 2011.

-Property ReuseOn July 26, 2002, EPA awarded the city of South Point a Superfund Redevelopment Initiative Program grant.
-This grant is to be used to promote redevelopment of this 610 acre site.
+Property ReuseOn July 26, 2002, EPA awarded the City of South Point a Superfund Redevelopment Initiative Program grant.
+This grant was used to promote redevelopment of the 610-acre site.

 ContactsRemedial Project Manager, U.S. EPA